image

 How long does the stitching process take?

-What is the maximum resolution for completed panoramas?
+What is the maximum resolution for completed panos? (iPhone 3GS and older)

-Why is my panorama slightly smaller than that?
+Why is my pano slightly smaller than that?

-When I look at my panoramas in my Photo Library, they look kinda blurry.
+When I look at my panos in my Photo Library, they look kinda blurry.

-When I try to email a panorama directly from my iPhone, it comes out too small!
+When I try to email a pano directly from my iPhone, it comes out too small!

-I wish there were some place where I could show off my panoramas to my friends and other Panorama users...
+I wish there were some place where I could show off my panos to my friends and other Pano users...

 Who made Pano?